History of LSD: Bicycle Day

+Publication

+LSD was first published in the scientific literature by Hofmann and his colleague psychiatrist Werner Stoll in 1943 and the hallucinogenic effects of LSD were first published by Stoll in 1947.

 Psychiatric use

-LSD was introduced as a commercial medication under the trade-name Delysid for various psychiatric uses in 1947.
+Sandoz manufactured LSD for research use, and provided ampules to qualified researchers under the trade-name Delysid in 1947.

 LSD was brought to the attention of the United States in 1949 by Sandoz Laboratories because they believed LSD might have clinical applications.

 Throughout the 1950s, mainstream media reported on research into LSD and its growing use in psychiatry, and undergraduate psychology students taking LSD as part of their education described the effects of the drug.
 Time magazine published six positive reports on LSD between 1954 and 1959.

 LSD was originally perceived as a psychotomimetic capable of producing model psychosis.
 By the mid-1950s, LSD research was being conducted in major American medical centers, where researchers used LSD as a means of temporarily replicating the effects of mental illness.
 One of the leading authorities on LSD during the 1950s in the United States was the psychoanalyst Sidney Cohen.
 Cohen first took the drug on October 12, 1955, and expected to have an unpleasant trip, but was surprised when he experienced "no confused, disoriented delirium."
 He reported that the "problems and strivings, the worries and frustrations of everyday life vanished; in their place was a majestic, sunlit, heavenly inner quietude."
 Cohen immediately began his own experiments with LSD with the help of Aldous Huxley whom he had met in 1955.
 In 1957, with the help of psychologist Betty Eisner, Cohen began experimenting on whether or not LSD might have a helpful effect in facilitating psychotherapy, curing alcoholism, and enhancing creativity.
 Between 1957 and 1958, they treated 22 patients who had minor personality disorders.
 LSD was also given to artists in order to track their mental deterioration, but Huxley believed LSD might enhance their creativity.
 Between 1958 and 1962, psychiatrist Oscar Janiger tested LSD on more than 100 painters, writers, and composers.

-In one study in the late 1950s, Dr. Humphry Osmond gave LSD to alcoholics in Alcoholics Anonymous who had failed to quit drinking.
+In one study in the late 1950s, Humphry Osmond gave LSD to alcoholics in Alcoholics Anonymous who had failed to quit drinking.
 After one year, around 50% of the study group had not had a drink—a success rate that has never been duplicated by any other means.
 Bill Wilson, the founder of Alcoholics Anonymous, participated in medically supervised experiments on the effects of LSD on alcoholism and believed LSD could be used to cure alcoholics.